 We take a value chain approach to recycling.
 This means working on everything from consumer awareness, and collection and sorting infrastructure, through to expanding market opportunities for recycled materials.
-Partnering and connecting stakeholders is critical to building sustainable recycling value chains.
-We have an open approach to partnership and collaborate and associate with a wide range of local and global stakeholders, including waste management companies, recyclers, municipalities industry associations and equipment suppliers.
+Partnership and collaboration with stakeholders is critical to building sustainable recycling value chains.

-Recyclers: Companies recycling used beverage cartons range from family-owned small entrepreneurs to multinational companies.
+We actively collaborate with companies that recycle used beverage cartons, ranging from small family-owned enterprises to multinational companies.
 Beverage cartons are currently being recycled in more than 70 countries worldwide with a range of collection and recycling solutions reflecting the maturity of the individual market.
 Since 2010, we have increased the number of facilities that recycle beverage cartons that we work with from 40 to more than 170.
-The map shows the breadth and variety of the many businesses recycling the materials of post consumer cartons.
+The map shows the breadth and variety of the many businesses recycling the materials of post-consumer cartons.

-Associations: We have learned that working in partnership with others is essential to making recycling value chains work.
-We are members of several associations and organisations that promote and drive recycling in different areas.
-We are often involved as founders and board members, helping set and deliver strategy.
-We share some examples below:
+We are also members of various associations and industry initiatives that promote and drive packaging recycling and circularity.
+We are often involved as founders and board members, helping set and deliver the strategy.
+Here are some examples:

 ACE: The Alliance for Beverage Cartons and the Environment provides a European platform for Tetra Pak (and other major beverage carton manufacturers) and their paperboard suppliers to benchmark and profile cartons as renewable, recyclable and low-carbon packaging solutions.
 The association engages with stakeholders and partners and contributes expertise to EU policy, legislation and standard-setting.